koeqaife/hyprland-material-you/README.md

 > If you have an error like "cannot resolve dependency" you should install packages that are named there with `yay` or any other AUR helpers.
 > For very new people to ArchLinux, check this: <https://itsfoss.com/install-yay-arch-linux/>
 > Also if AUR is down (it happens sometimes) you can check for Chaotic AUR: <https://aur.chaotic.cx/>
+> And if you have errors like `Config error in file /....` just try using `hyprctl reload`

 <details>
     <summary>Manual installation</summary>